-Your answers to the eligibility questionnaire will help Habitat staff determine whether or not you qualify to receive a full application.
+Your answers to the eligibility questionnaire will help Habitat staff determine whether or not you qualify to submit a full application for our partnership program.
 Once you return a completed application and supporting documentation, Habitat conducts an internal review for completeness.
-Then, we submit your application to one of our banking partners for their underwriting and mortgage loan approval.
+Then, we submit your application to one of our banking partners for underwriting a mortgage pre-approval.

 We are pledged to the letter and spirit of the U.S. policy for the achievement of equal housing opportunity throughout the nation.
 We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status, or national origin.